What is a Bevel ?

 - Beveling which involves less than 2/3rd of the Enamel thickness.
 This is not used in Cast restorations except to trim unsupported enamel rods from the cavity borders.

 - Entire enamel wall is included in this type of Bevel without involving the Dentin.
 This bevel is used mostly with Class I alloys specially for type 1 and 2.
+It is used in Cast Gold restoration

-- Entire Enamel and 1/2 Dentin is included in the Bevel preperation.
+- Entire Enamel and 1/2 Dentin is included in the Bevel preparation.
 Long Bevel is most frequently used bevel for the first 3 classes of Cast metals.
 Internal boxed- up resistance and retention features of the preparation are preserved with Long Bevel.

 - Complete Enamel and Dentinal walls of the cavity wall or floor are included in this Bevel.
 It is well reproduced by all four classes of cast alloys, internal resistance and retention features are lost in full bevel.
 Its use is avoided except in cases where it is impossible to use any other form of bevel .